-Should we invest on an Employee Engagement Software or devise a process on our own?
+Should we invest in an Employee Engagement Software or devise a process on our own?
 All CXOs have had this conversation with other business and team leaders in their organisation.
-This is because employee engagement seems to them like an idea that sounds impactful in theory but lacks in practicality.
+This is because the benefits of employee engagement software seems to them like an idea that sounds impactful in theory but lacks in practicality.

 - Lack of updates

 As per Gallup, across the globe around 71% of employees are not yet fully engaged.
 This in turn leads to a loss of around $11 billion in employee turnover.
 On the other hand, companies with engaged employees outperform their counterparts by 202%.

 But before you can start working on it, it is important to understand the difference.
 It is between “It’s my work and I have to do it — I am satisfied with my work” and “I love to do my work and then contribute and learn more in the organisation — I feel engaged and involved”.
 Most people think job satisfaction and employee satisfaction are identical.
 However, that’s not the case.

 People at every level of the organisation are looking for a workplace that fits their unique needs.
 A place that supports them in bringing out their best work.
 Companies must focus on creating a positive company culture that appeals to and supports a multi-generational workforce.
 This can drive meaningful engagement that attracts and retains the best talent.

 Employee engagement tools helps organization retain employees and boost employee satisfaction.
 It helps organization understand employee sentiment by tracking employee feedbacks through dynamic surveys and polls.

 Also read : The Ultimate Employee Engagement Guide for 2023